 - Clean and sterile wide-mouthed glass jar such as a ball jar (this can be a pint, quart or half-gallon size depending on your preference and needs)

 - Thin dish cloth (to cover the jar)

 - Fine mesh strainer or cheese cloth

 - Organic, high-quality whole milk (I prefer the non-homogenized Organic Valley Grassmilk)

-- 2 Tbsp of fresh kefir grains for every 4 cups of milk (you can find them online here; please do not use a dry powdered culture!)
+- 2 tablespoons of fresh kefir grains for every 4 cups of milk (you can find them online here; please do not use a dry powdered culture!)

-2. Then add in the milk until the jar is just about full, leaving about 2-3 inches of space from the top of the jar.
-This space is needed as the fermentation process often makes the liquid expand due to the carbonation and the proliferation of the grains (yes, a healthy culture will grow and multiply with each batch).
+2. Add in the milk until the jar is just about full, leaving about 2 to 3 inches of space from the top of the jar.
+This space is needed, as the fermentation process often makes the liquid expand due to the carbonation and the proliferation of the grains (yes, a healthy culture will grow and multiply with each batch).

 3. Cover the jar with the thin dish towel, using a rubber band to tightly secure it (make sure there are no holes or openings for fruit flies to sneak in).

-4. Leave the jar out in room temperature* for 1-3 days, depending on your taste preferences.
+4. Leave the jar out in room temperature* for 1 to 3 days, depending on your taste preferences and the temperature of your kitchen.
 The longer the fermentation time, the more sour (and less sweet) the drink will become.
-I typically allow 2 days fermentation time for my most favorite results.
+The hotter the temperature, the quicker the fermentation will occur.
+I typically allow 2 days fermentation time in the winter and 1 day in the summer.